TungstenTransformation/KTScripts/GibberishDetection.md

 # Gibberish Detection Script
-Pages that are processed in Kofax Transformation may not contain intelligible language because of scanning problems, image quality or obfuscation occuring in a pdf document.
+Pages that are processed in Kofax Transformation may contain unintelligible gibberish because of scanning problems, image quality or obfuscation occuring in a pdf document.
 This script detects whether the document contains "readable language".
 1. Create a Dictionary.
 1. Create locators to test a document with the Dictionary.